axelarnetwork/axelar-contract-deployments/releases/cosmwasm/EVM-CosmWasm-Release-Template.md

 ```

 - Add a community post for the mainnet proposal. i.e: https://community.axelar.network/t/proposal-add-its-hub-to-mainnet/3227

-- Note: all the following governance proposals should be submitted at one time so deployment doesn't get held up while waiting for voting.
-[ITS proposal](../evm/EVM-ITS-Release-Template.md) should also be submitted at this time if possible.
+- Note: [ITS proposal](../evm/EVM-ITS-Release-Template.md) should also be submitted at this time if possible.

 3. Register a new deployment in the **Coordinator** contract: